Moller M400 Skycar

-The Moller Skycar is a flying car with VTOL (vertical take-off and landing) capability which has been under development by Paul Moller for over forty years.
+The Moller Skycar is a flying car with VTOL (vertical take-off and landing) capability which has been under development by Paul Moller for over fifty years.
 As of 2023, the M400 has not achieved free flight.

 Due to the project's failure to deliver and associated financial issues, Moller has been accused of deliberate fraud.
 The parent company, Moller International, has been dormant since 2015.

 Description

-The M400 is a four-seat flying car, a type of VTOL personal air vehicle described by Moller as a "volantor" Skycar models from single-seat up to six-seat accommodation have also been envisaged.
+The M400 is a four-seat flying car, a type of VTOL personal air vehicle described by Moller as a "volantor".
+Skycar models from single-seat up to six-seat accommodation have also been envisaged.
 It is intended to be flyable by anyone who can drive, incorporating automated flight controls, with the driver only inputting direction and speed required.

 The body of the M400 comprises a fairly conventional four-seat ground vehicle, which is expected to provide some aerodynamic lift in forward flight.
 Folding wings and a large, fixed horizontal stabilizer provide the main lifting surfaces, although early prototypes had no wing fitted.
 VTOL lift and forward thrust in the air are provided by four pivoting ducted fan pods which deflect air vertically for takeoff and horizontally for forward flight.
 The pods enclose the propellers and engines, which are direct-coupled, and have movable deflector vanes at the rear to provide additional thrust vectoring.

 The Skycar is not intended to be piloted like a traditional fixed wing airplane, and would have limited pilot controls, which the pilot uses to inform the computer control system of the desired flight maneuvers.

 Rotapower engines

 The Rotapower engines used in the prototypes are being developed by an affiliate Moller company called Freedom Motors.
 Each power unit comprises a Wankel rotary engine directly driving a ducted fan.
-The housing is line with Kevlar to contain the fan blades in the event of failure.
+The housing is lined with Kevlar to contain the fan blades in the event of failure.
 The Skycar has four such nacelles, each with two Rotapower engines mounted in tandem.
 All eight engines operate independently under computer control and, as demonstrated during a tethered flight, allow for a vertical controlled landing should any one engine fail.

 The Rotapower engine is based on a rotary engine developed by Outboard Marine Corporation (OMC) in the 1970s and is claimed to be able to run on various fuels including gasoline, diesel, methanol, and clean renewable ethanol.
 Earlier Rotapower models used gasoline.
 On November 1, 2013 Moller announced that the 530 cc Rotapower engine had achieved 102 hp using alcohol (ethanol) on their test stand, yielding an effective 3 horsepower per pound (5 kW/kg) of weight.

 Like the M400 itself, the Rotapower engine has never entered production.

 History

 After forty years and $100,000,000 in expenditure the Skycar demonstrated tethered hovering capability in 2003.
 It has been extensively marketed for pre-order sale since the 1990s as Moller attempted to raise more money for development.

-In 2003 hover tests were performed by a Skycar prototype that for insurance reasons was tethered, but not hung, to a crane.
+In 2003, hover tests were performed by a Skycar prototype that for insurance reasons was tethered, but not hung, to a crane.